Skip to main content

 How to get a free National Trust pass

-The ticket, worth up to £55, will give you access to a historic house, incredible castle or stunning garden in the UK in September 2025
+The ticket, worth up to £50, will give you access to a historic house, incredible castle or stunning garden in the UK until 6 March 2026

-The cost of family activities can spiral but thankfully you can enjoy a free day out this September to a National Trust property with Heritage Open Days.
+The cost of family activities can spiral, but thankfully, you can enjoy a free day out from now until 6 March if you pick up a free National Trust pass.

-You can visit Coleton Fishacre House and Garden – rated the Best garden in England by Which? members, Fountains Abbey and Studley Royal in Yorkshire – rated the best historic attraction in the UK, also by Which? members – or Corfe Castle, a 1,000-year-old dramatic ruin in Dorset, among others.
-Find out how to get free entry below.
+You could visit Coleton Fishacre House and Garden – rated the Best garden in England by Which? members.
+Or head to Fountains Abbey and Studley Royal in Yorkshire – rated the best historic attraction in the UK, also by Which? members.
+Or there's Corfe Castle, a 1,000-year-old dramatic ruin in Dorset.

 Plan better holidays